 We first show that the destination property holds.
-For that we have to show that the decision of whether to produce an output, create a new submechanism (and if so, which one) or interact with an existing one (and if so, which one) are solely based on decision variables.
-All submechanisms of $\tthss$ are instantiated either in the initial step (and, thus, whether it receives input is independent of non-decision variables and the inputs $x$) or based on outputs of the private submechanism $\svt$.
-The active $\svt$ instance receives input at every step, and thus whether it receives input is independent of non-decision variables and the inputs $x$.
+For that we have to show that the decision of whether to produce an output, create a new submechanism (and if so, which one) or interact with an existing one (and if so, which one) is solely based on untainted variables.
+All submechanisms of $\tthss$ are instantiated either in the initial step (and, thus, whether it receives input is independent of tainted variables and the inputs $x$) or based on outputs of the private submechanism $\svt$.
+The active $\svt$ instance receives input at every step, and thus whether it receives input is independent of tainted variables and the inputs $x$.
 Also, whether the mechanism $\tth$ gets updated depends only on the privatized output of $\svt$.
-Finally, $\tthss$ returns an output after the final update of $\thr$, without any condition on the inputs $x$ or the non-decision variables.
+Finally, $\tthss$ returns an output after the final update of $\thr$, without any condition on the inputs $x$ or the tainted variables.
 Thus, the \emph{destination property} in Corollary~\ref{cor:pseudocode} holds.
-Moreover, the final output of $\tthss$ is $out$, which is a decision variable, so the \emph{response property} in that corollary also holds.
-It remains to show $\tthss$ satisfies the $f\to f'$ property, where $f$ is the verification function corresponding to the neighbor relation $\sim$ in Definition~\ref{def:histogram-problem} and $f'$ is a verification satisfying that the $f'$-concurrent composition of the continual mechanisms is $(\eps, \delta)$-DP.
+Moreover, the final output of $\tthss$ is $out$, which is an untainted variable, so the \emph{response property} in that corollary also holds.
+It remains to show $\tthss$ satisfies the $f\to f'$ property, where $f$ is the verification function corresponding to the neighbor relation $\sim_H$ in Definition~\ref{def:histogram-problem} and $f'$ is a verification function satisfying that the $f'$-concurrent composition of the continual mechanisms is $(\eps, \delta)$-DP.